-If there is any defects with the bailed goods for which bailee suffers a loss or damage, he has a
+If there is any defects with the bailed goods for which bailee suffers a loss or damage, he has a right to recover it from the bailor.

 3. Right of Indemnity:-

 Any loss which bailee has sustained may recover from the bailor on the following grounds, "The bailor was not entitled to make the bailment, or receive back the goods, or to give directions in this respect."